 Many of these articles are reproduced in this website:

-The philosophy section contains Brandt’s philosophical musings and publications.
+The research section contains Brandt’s philosophical musings and publications.
 Here you will find the items most likely to be of interest: Brandt’s most frequently cited article: “Necessary Inaccuracies in Web Analytics” and most recent peer-reviewed publications.

 Brandt Dainow offers seminars on topics such as web analytics, online marketing, and website management.
 These seminars are not techie, they are for the average business executive.
 The aim is to present information in a manner which is both entertaining and easy to absorb.
 Some of the online marketing seminars are certified for Continuing Professional Development points with the UK Chartered Institute of Marketing.

-Brandt is currently completing a 5-year PhD at the Maynooth University’s department of Computer Science.
+Brandt is currently completing a 5-year PhD by Publication at the Maynooth University’s department of Computer Science.
 This research examines the threats to human autonomy generated by emerging ICT’s, such as Smart Cities and the Internet of Things.
 Brandt is grateful to be in receipt of a Hume Scholarship to fund this research.
 His central methodology is philosophical, but he incorporates empirical research within a sociological context to determine the “what is” from which to draw philosophical conclusions.
 More details of Brandt’s philosophical activity can be found in his RESEARCH page.